Federico Chiesa: Style of play

-Chiesa is a talented, fast, skilful, and hardworking player, with good technique, a short stature, and a slender build.
-Possessing good stamina, acceleration, and dribbling skills, he usually plays as a right winger, he is also capable of playing effectively on the left wing.
+Cited as having good stamina, acceleration, and dribbling skills, he usually plays as a right winger, he is also capable of playing on the left wing.

 Aside from his favoured roles on either flank, Chiesa has also been deployed in several other attacking positions, given his capability of playing anywhere across the front line; he has most frequently been played in a central role as either an attacking midfielder or second striker, but has also been fielded as a main striker on occasion.
 He has even occasionally been used in deeper midfield roles, including as central midfielder.
 His pace and movement off the ball allow him to exploit spaces and make attacking runs to beat the defensive line and provide depth to his team.

 In addition to his primary duties in attack, Chiesa is also known for his energy and work-rate, and often contributes to the defensive phase of the game by pressing opponents and chasing the opposition's wingers down the flank to win back possession, and has even occasionally been deployed as a right–sided wing back in a 3–5–2 formation.
 Moreover, he is highly regarded in the media for his composure, due to his penchant for scoring decisive goals in important matches.
 Despite his ability, however, he has often struggled with injuries throughout his career.